A weak regularity lemma for polynomials: Abstract

 \section{Abstract}

 A regularity lemma for polynomials provides a decomposition in terms of a bounded number of approximately independent polynomials.
 Such regularity lemmas play an important role in numerous results, yet suffer from the familiar shortcoming of having tower-type bounds or worse.
 In this paper we design a new, weaker regularity lemma with strong bounds.
-The new regularity lemma in particular provides means to quantitatively study the curves contained in the image of a polynomial map, which is beyond the reach of standard methods.
+The new regularity lemma in particular provides tools for quantitatively studying the curves contained in the image of a polynomial map, which is beyond the reach of standard rank methods.

-Applications include strong bounds for a problem of Karam on generalized rank, as well as a new method to obtain upper bounds for fan-in parameters in arithmetic circuits.
-For example, we show that if the image of a polynomial map $\P \colon \F^n \to \F^m$ of degree $d$ does not contain a line, then $\P$ can be computed by a depth-$4$ homogeneous formula with bottom fan-in at most $d/2$ and top fan-in at most $(2m)^{C(d)}$ (with $C(d)=2^{(1+o(1))d}$).
-Such a result was previously known only with at least a tower-type bound on the top fan-in.
-One implication of our work is a certain ``barrier'' to arithmetic circuit lower bounds, in terms of the smallest degree of a polynomial curve contained in the image of the given polynomial map.
+The weak regularity lemma turns out to be powerful enough to yield results on arithmetic circuits and polynomial ranks that may be of independent interest: \begin{itemize} \item A general upper bound on the arithmetic circuit size of low-degree polynomial maps based solely on their image: if the image avoids curves of degree below $u$ then there is an arithmetic circuit of size $n^{\lfloor d/u \rfloor + o(1)}$, a power-saving bound compared to the typical $n^{d-o(1)}$ bound for degree-$d$ polynomials. \item An upper bound on the top fan-in of depth-4 arithmetic formulas under similar conditions. \item A quantitative bound for the Green-Tao notion of rank for polynomials, significantly improving on a result of Karam. \end{itemize}